How to Make Your Blog the Ferrari of Lead Generation

-Pandu Nayak, technical staff member at Google and creator of the Panda algorithm update, posted the following from this article on long form content:
+Pandu Nayak, the technical staff member at Google and creator of the Panda algorithm update, posted the following from this article on long-form content:

 Users often turn to Google to answer a quick question, but research suggests that up to 10% of users’ daily information needs involve learning about a broad topic.
 That’s why today we’re introducing new search results to help users find in-depth articles.